mP1/walkingkooka-spreadsheet-server/README.md

 - DELETE /api/spreadsheet/$spreadsheet-id/row/1
 - DELETE /api/spreadsheet/$spreadsheet-id/row/1:2

-- The selection-type and selection url parameters are optional, but must both be present together.
-- Window may be passed to specify a window for the returned delta.
+#### url / query string parameters

+- `selection-type` & `selection`
+  These parameters which must be present together are used to include the current selection and may affect the results, such as loading cells.
+- `window`
+  This parameter is used to limit the range of cells, columns and rows returned.
+For example updating a cell may result
+  in many cells being updated but only those visible in the viewport should be returned.

 # Execution environment